ffineis/ffineis.github.io/blog/_posts/2020-03-26-tracking-data-changes-over-time.md

 simultaneously amenable to technological advancement, but also full of complicated, decentralized data.

-Here's what I learned working with my client: the logistics industry is in the midst of a massive transformation, from a federation of human actors making gut-instinct choices into an automated system driven by subject matter experts who can drive data mining.
+Here's what I learned working with my client: the logistics industry is in the midst of a massive transformation, from a federation of human actors making gut-instinct choices into an automated system driven by subject matter experts who know a thing or two about the complexities of transportation management service data structures.

  Before we get into code, we'll need some useful industry terms: